LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 ```

 `TITLES` is a constant, and has lexical scope.  `@@total_people` is a class variable and has class scope. `@name` and `@age` are instance variables and have object scope.

+### Answer re-do
+The constant `TITLES` initialized in the `line 2` is available throught the class and its subclasses.
+The class variable acts as one copy through out the class and its subclasses.
+The instance variable `@name` is available only within a instance of a class.
+Once the instance is destroyed then the instance variable perishes along with it.
+Instance variables are scoped within the instance of the class.
+The instance variable `@age` is not initialized and hence it is not available anywhere as always evaluates to `nil`.